-Pressure is the first and most important factor that must be overcome for divers to be able to breathe underwater.
-The pressure on you underwater consists of two forces that act together: the weight of the water and the weight of the atmosphere over the surface of the water.
+Pressure is one of the most important physical factors to understand as a scuba diver.
+The pressure on you underwater consists of two forces that act together: the weight of the water and the weight of the surface atmosphere acting on the surface of the water.

 You do not feel much pressure underwater because you are made up mostly of liquids that do not compress.
 However, they are affected where pressure is exerting a force on any gas cavities.

-Pressure can be expressed in pounds per square inch or in Newton’s per square meter.
-Pressure of the atmosphere at sea level can hold up 760 mm of mercury in a vacuum tube.
-So, at sea level, the pressure is 1 atmosphere (ata), which is equal to 1 bar or 14.7 psi or 760 mm Hg.
+Pressure can be expressed in pounds per square inch, bar, or atmospheres.
+At sea level, the pressure is 1 atmosphere (ata), which is approximately equal to 1 bar or 14.7 psi or 760 mm Hg (mercury).
 You are used to living at 1 atmosphere (ata) of pressure, so you rarely take notice of it.
-You do notice changes of pressure in your ears when swimming down, flying, driving up in the mountains, going in an elevator, etc. This is because your ears or sinuses have air spaces in them; therefore, they are compressible.
-The gas will compress proportionately to the amount of pressure exerted on it.
+You will notice changes of pressure in your ears when swimming deeper, flying, or driving up in the mountains.
+This is because your ears and sinuses have air spaces in them; therefore, they are compressible.
+The gas will compress or expand proportionately to the changes in the pressure exerted on it.

 Gas can be compressed.
 This is wonderful for divers because breathing gases (air, nitrox, etc.) can be squeezed into the diving cylinders so that divers can take a huge volume of air on their dives in a much smaller container.
 Divers need to understand that as gas is compressed into less space, the pressure inside the space—a scuba cylinder, for example—increases proportionally.
 This relationship is described by Boyle’s Law.